USA

 Whole Note Rest

-Giacomo taught Cora about 1 month ago
+Giacomo taught Cora 4 months ago

 Giacomo guided Cora through piano exercises focused on reading and technique, then applied those skills to learning "Hey Jude."
 They analyzed chord progressions, inversions, and voicings.
 Giacomo assigned practice exercises for the week he's on vacation and reminded Cora to renew her subscription before their next lesson in two weeks.